 Mapping and core re-logging to gain a better understanding of the geotechnical and geometallurgical aspects of the mineralization over the first 12 years of mine life,

-Geometallurgical modelling of the deposit and collection of additional metallurgical samples for variability testing can only be completed in 2015, and
+Geometallurgical modelling of the deposit and collection of additional metallurgical samples for variability testing, and

-Resource modelling and review of the precious metal content of the deposit are under review.
+Resource modelling and review of the precious metal content of the deposit.

 The 2014 field program at Schaft Creek located a new zone of copper and gold mineralization (referred to as the LaCasse zone) north of the Discovery zone with value from outcrop samples up to 1.56% copper and 1.3 g/t gold over an area of interest that measures 1,300m long by 800m wide as well as identifying a new possible mineralized target south of the Schaft Creek deposit as well as extensions to the mineralization in three areas of the Schaft Creek deposit.